plastic-io/graph-editor-vue-2/README.md

 * Build your components in the same interface where you build your graph.
 * Pure serverless environment.
 Plastic-IO only uses lambdas and CDN based client applications.
-* Event Sourced Graph Database ensures you can rewind or fast-forward changes made to your graph.
+* Operational Transformation ensures you can rewind or fast-forward changes made to your graph.
 * Multiuser debug environment for server side _and_ client side programming.
 * See the actual animated server data flow in your program _live_ via web sockets.
 * Typescript Graph Scheduling Engine built on promises from the ground up.